OneOfEleven/uv-k5-firmware-custom/README.md

 ENABLE_TX_UNLOCK                 := 0       '1' = allow TX everywhere EXCEPT airband (108~136) ..
 TX harmonic content will cause interference to other services, do so entirely at your own risk !
-ENABLE_CTCSS_TAIL_PHASE_SHIFT    := 1       standard CTCSS tail phase shift rather than QS's own 55Hz tone method ENABLE_BOOT_BEEPS                := 0       gives user audio feedback on volume knob position at boot-up ENABLE_SHOW_CHARGE_LEVEL         := 0       show the charge level when the radio is on charge ENABLE_REVERSE_BAT_SYMBOL        := 1       mirror the battery symbol on the status bar (+ pole on the right) ENABLE_FREQ_SEARCH_TIMEOUT       := 1       timeout if FREQ not found when using F+4 search function
+ENABLE_CTCSS_TAIL_PHASE_SHIFT    := 1       standard CTCSS tail phase shift rather than QS's own 55Hz tone method ENABLE_BOOT_BEEPS                := 0       gives user audio feedback on volume knob position at boot-up ENABLE_DTMF_CALL_FLASH_LIGHT     := 1       flash the flash light LED when a DTMF call is received ENABLE_SHOW_CHARGE_LEVEL         := 0       show the charge level when the radio is on charge ENABLE_REVERSE_BAT_SYMBOL        := 1       mirror the battery symbol on the status bar (+ pole on the right) ENABLE_FREQ_SEARCH_TIMEOUT       := 1       timeout if FREQ not found when using F+4 search function